-CTCL is the acronym for cutaneous T-cell lymphoma, a general term for several types of lymphomas of the skin that derive from T-cells, including mycosis fungoides, Sézary syndrome, primary cutaneous anaplastic large cell lymphoma, lymphomatoid papulosis, granulomatous slack skin disease, pagetoid reticulosis, and subcutaneous panniculitis-like T-cell lymphoma, to name a few.
+Cutaneous T-cell lymphoma (CTCL) is a general term for several types of T-cell lymphomas of the skin, including mycosis fungoides, Sézary syndrome, primary cutaneous anaplastic large cell lymphoma, lymphomatoid papulosis, granulomatous slack skin disease, pagetoid reticulosis, and subcutaneous panniculitis-like T-cell lymphoma, to name a few.
 Most CTCLs typically fall into the category of indolent (i.e. chronic) lymphomas – treatable, but not curable and usually not life-threatening.

 The two most common types of CTCL are mycosis fungoides (MF) and Sézary syndrome (SS).
 Together, they make up about three quarters of all CTCL.

 To learn more about rarer variants of cutaneous lymphoma, we have a selection of mini-videos with expert clinicians answering some basic questions on the following variants:

 There is no single clear cause for CTCL, though there is active ongoing research to look for possible causes.

 It is important to know that CTCL is not contagious.
 It is not an infection and cannot be passed from person to person.